 I have extensive experience in the trial courts in both east and middle Tennessee.
 Early in my career, I gained trial experience handling appointed criminal cases for individuals who could not afford private counsel.
 I also gained early trial experience handling domestic relations matters in the chancery and circuit courts.
 As my practice grew, my trial practice grew to include individuals who retained me to represent them in criminal court matters.
 While most criminal court cases are resolved by settlement, my earliest trial court experience occurred when I represented an individual with a lengthy criminal history who was charged in four indictments.
 After severing counts in one indictment, I represented this client in five separate jury trials.
-Since

-2000, I have tried approximately twenty-five jury trials for clients charged with first degree murder, attempted first degree murder, solicitation to commit murder, second degree murder, vehicular homicide, aggravated child neglect, aggravated child abuse, aggravated assault, driving under the influence, felony and misdemeanor drug charges, especially aggravated kidnapping, aggravated robbery, carjacking, retaliation for past action, burglary, aggravated burglary, possession of contraband in a penal institution, property related crimes, tampering with evidence, and escape.
+Since 2000, I have tried approximately twenty-five jury trials for clients charged with first degree murder, attempted first degree murder, solicitation to commit murder, second degree murder, vehicular homicide, aggravated child neglect, aggravated child abuse, aggravated assault, driving under the influence, felony and misdemeanor drug charges, especially aggravated kidnapping, aggravated robbery, carjacking, retaliation for past action, burglary, aggravated burglary, possession of contraband in a penal institution, property related crimes, tampering with evidence, and escape.

-I have handled not less than eighteen (18) first degree murder cases in the trial courts of east Tennessee.
+I have handled not less than sixteen (16) first degree murder cases in the trial courts of east Tennessee.
 Nine of those cases went to a jury.
 I have also represented one client at trial on a first degree murder charge where the death penalty was at issue.
 I, along with co-counsel, avoided the death penalty for our client during the sentencing phase of that jury trial.
 I have also represented two other clients on first degree murder charges that involved an enhanced request by the State of Tennessee for life without the possibility of parole.
 In these cases, I successfully defended and avoided the enhanced punishment of life without the possibility of parole after a jury trial.
 In an unrelated first degree murder matter, I successfully avoided a first degree murder conviction, and thus a life without possibility of parole sentence, through negotiations with the State of Tennessee primarily relating to my client's mental health and with the assistance of a forensic psychologist.
-I recently served as first chair, by appointment due to my client's indigency, in a state court death penalty case.
-I also recently served as second chair, by appointment due to an unrelated client's indigency, in an additional state court death penalty case.
-These two death penalty cases were resolved when my clients elected to accept the State of Tennessee's offers and entered their guilty pleas.
+I serve as first chair, by appointment due to my client's indigency, in a state court death penalty case.
+I also serve as second chair, by appointment due to an unrelated client's indigency, in an additional state court death penalty case.